ArnavSaroj/todo-app/README.md

 # Task Hawk – ToDo App

 A basic full-stack ToDo app built using React (Vite) for frontend and Node.js with Express for backend.
-This was my first mern stack project built entirely by myself.
+This was my first mern stack project.

 ## 🛠️ Tech Stack